AdvancedXRay/XRay-Mod/README.md

 - Open the `selection & settings` Gui
 - Select the method you'd like to use to add a block, either
-  - `From hand` *will setup the basic version of the block.
+  - `From hand` *will set up the basic version of the block.
 So no axis, facing, etc*
-  - `Looking At` *Will setup the complex version of the block, good for blocks you need specifc data from*
+  - `Looking At` *Will set up the complex version of the block, good for blocks you need specifc data from*
   - `Searching a list` *Like `From hand`, it will only setup a basic block*
 - Set the Name, Color, and anything else you'd like to change
 - Click add and Enable the Block if it's not enabled.
 You can enable and disable blocks by clicking on them in the Gui.